User permission framework

 Setting specific per-room permissions

 Sometimes it may be necessary to restrict specific actions in all chat rooms.
 For example, prohibit renaming or removing attachments or editing and removing own texts.
-In this case, you can configure default public room-level permissions and set restrictions which will be applied to all group chat rooms in your Virola account.
+In this case, you can configure default group chat room-level permissions and set restrictions which will be applied to all group chat rooms in your Virola server.

-However, it is possible to override default permissions for specific chat rooms and apply there common room-level permissions.
+However, it is possible to override default permissions for specific chat rooms and apply common room-level permissions there.
 For example, you have a group chat room for your IT department.
 You would like to allow managing issues in this room, while in other rooms you would like to keep this feature prohibited.
-In this case, you can restrict "Set issue status, type, priority, assignee" permission on the default level and then grant it for a separate group chat room with help of common room-level permissions settings.
+In this case, you can restrict "Change properties of other users' issues" permission on the default level and then grant it for a separate group chat room with the help of common room-level permissions settings.

 Example of room-level settings that allow managing issues in this room